Three original Rife Machines have been found. Find out how they really worked by reading:

 This statement by Bertrand Comparet and all the quotes we have read sums up Dr. Rife and his Beam Ray business partners understanding of how this instrument worked on harmonic frequencies.
 Anyone can see that only Philip Hoyland knew how this machine really worked and he would not reveal the secret to anyone.

-This confusion of how the instrument worked still remained throughout the building of the 1940's and 1950's Beam Ray replica instruments and even up until the present day (2010).
+This confusion of how the instrument worked still remained throughout the building of the 1940's and 1950's Beam Ray replica instruments and even up until 2010.
 It appears from the Beam Ray Trial testimony that Dr. Rife and the other owners of Beam Ray Corporation really didn’t know how this instrument worked.
 The trial testimony shows that Philip Hoyland would not tell anyone in the Beam Ray Corporation the frequencies used with the Clinical instrument or explain how it worked on harmonics.
 John Crane and John Marsh who worked with Dr. Rife didn’t understand how it really worked either.
 If Dr. Rife had really known how it worked then he would not have allowed John Crane and John Marsh to have a variable RF carrier frequency in the instrument.
 Having a variable RF carrier, in and of its self, is not the problem.
 Having a variable RF carrier frequency would be a good thing as long as you also understand that the audio frequencies have to be correctly matched to the RF carrier frequency in order to produce Dr. Rife's higher harmonic M.O.R. frequencies.
 The problems came about because John Crane and John Marsh did not have this understanding.

 The reason why John Crane and John Marsh put a variable capacitor in the instrument was so that they could tune the RF carrier frequency in order to make the ray tube brighter.
 By doing this it also made it so they could change the RF carrier frequency from about 4.9 MHz to about 2.2 MHz.
 This change showed that they did not understand how the instrument worked.
 They mistakenly believed that the audio frequencies were the M.O.R.s. or the frequencies that would devitalize the microorganisms.
 They also mistakenly believed that the RF carrier frequency was not important.
 This belief shows without any doubt that they did not understand how the Beam Ray Clinical instrument worked.
 If they had really understood how it worked they would have never called any of the audio frequencies M.O.R.s.